How much time in India is enough?

 How much of India can you see in three weeks?

 Always remember that travelling between places in India, especially road travel, can take time.
-It can be a little tiring and you could fall ill.
+It can be a little tiring and over exerting yourself in excitement can make you fall ill.
 Try not to be too greedy, often less is more.

-The Taj Mahal is a special attraction to couples visiting India.
-(Credit_Sarah Sampsel)
+The Taj Mahal is a special attraction to couples visiting India (Photo Credit – Sarah Sampsel)

 Spending two weeks in India